ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 |

-Welcome to the ictVoIP Billing installation guide.
+Welcome to the ictVoIP Billing installation quick guide.

 |

-ictVoIP Billing can be installed on WHMCS 8+ running PHP7.x and soon PHP8.1.
+ictVoIP Billing can be installed on WHMCS v8.5.x and v8.6.x running PHP7.x and soon PHP8.1.
 Compatible with Apache and Litespeed.
-However this guide assumes you are starting with a **basic** install of WHMCS with https enabled.
+However this guide assumes you are starting with a **basic** install of WHMCS with https enabled and understand the administration of the WHMCS platform.
 This install has been designed to be fast, simple and modular, and generally takes 5 minutes or less.
 Install Video TBA

 **1.** After downloading the ictVoIP Billing .zip